tank-trax/vital/README.md

-This build represents my personal modifications to the jucer file within the plugin folder to successfully build Vitalium Standalone with JACK support and the VST3 plugin for Linux.
+This build represents my personal modifications to the jucer file and parts of the source to successfully build Vitalium Standalone with JACK support and the VST3 plugin for Linux.
+The VST2 portion has been removed and there has been no attempt at modifying the LV2.
+I did try to build the LV2 and got as far as it loaded in jalv.gtk3 but without any GUI.

-The modifications have been tested and built successfully on Debian Buster, and should build on any distribution.
+These modifications have been tested and built successfully on Debian Buster, and should build on any Linux distribution.

 instructions